-We use the full data described in \S \ref{secNearlyReal}, comprising observations on response variables as well as covariates.
-The cross correlations of all potential explanatory variables were examined and any {adjacent} variables whose correlations exceeded 0.95 were treated as a single variable, with the first of each such pair being retained in the analysis.
-Among the 4088 variables initially present, 61 were discarded on these grounds, leaving 4027 variables for further analysis.
+\cite{BuhlmannAR} describe an investigation to study the association of the response variable, vitamin $B_2$ production, with the logarithmic expression levels of $4088$ genes.
+In the sample of size $n=71$ the correlation among columns of $X$ ranges from $-0.926$ to $0.991$, with a mean correlation $0.029$.
+See \cite{BuhlmannAR} for original references.

-The first analysis is the estimation of each of the 4027 regression coefficients and their 95\% confidence limits using the approximate orthogonalization approach described in \S \ref{secCS}, with estimation of error variance discussed below.

-A separate analysis was carried out to choose the comprehensive model $\widehat{\mathcal{S}}$ and a confidence set of models $\mathcal{M}$.
-The variables in $\widehat{\mathcal{S}}$ are identified through a series of model fits based on partially balanced incomplete block designs \citep{Yates1936}.
-Then each possible low-dimensional sub-model of $\widehat{\mathcal{S}}$ is tested against the encompassing model using an $F$-test at the $5\%$ level.
+The first analysis is the estimation of each of the regression coefficients and their confidence limits at nominal level $\alpha=0.001$ using the approximate orthogonalization approach of \S \ref{secCS}.
+A separate analysis was carried out to choose the encompassing model $\widehat{\mathcal{S}}$ and a confidence set of models $\mathcal{M}$.
+The variables in $\widehat{\mathcal{S}}$ were identified through a series of model fits based on partially balanced incomplete block arrangements \citep{Yates1936, CB2017}.
+Then each possible low-dimensional sub-model of $\widehat{\mathcal{S}}$ was tested against the encompassing model using an $F$-test at level $\vartheta=0.01$.